-You can only submit an appeal once you have received formal notification of a decision from the relevant academic body.
-When you get your results you will also receive information on the right of appeal and associated deadlines.
+Academic appeal - you can only submit an academic appeal once you have received formal notification of a decision from the relevant academic body.
+When you get your confirmed results you will also receive information on the right of appeal and associated deadlines.